What is Bone Conduction and How Does it Help us Perceive Sound?

 First, you’ll need to know a little about the cochlea (ko-klee-uh) (Greek for snail).
 The cochlea is a snail-shaped structure found in the inner ear that is filled with fluid.
 When a sound enters the ear through the usual route—the ear canal—the stimulus vibrates the eardrum which then sets into motion fluid in the cochlea.
 The fluid stimulates tiny hairs which attach to nerves that send the message to the brain for processing.
 Bone conduction is the way by which we can “cut out the middle man” and send the message directly to the cochlea.

-Have you ever heard a recording of your voice and though, “Wow!
+Have you ever heard a recording of your voice and thought, “Wow!
 That doesn’t sound like me!”
 Well, there’s a reason for that.

 When you listen to your own voice, you’re getting the sound stimulus from both your ear canal and bone conduction.
 This augments the stimulus and changes the way your voice sounds to you.
 When you hear a recording of your voice, you’re hearing the version of voice that everyone else hears and, you’re hearing it ten times faster than through the ear canal.